-Bluehost only has 200,000 inodes on all shared hosting plans.
-NameHero has 250,000 inodes on the Starter/Plus Cloud plan, then 500,000 inodes on Turbo Cloud and Business Cloud plans.
-So if you’re planning on using your hosting account for email hosting too (or store other things which can increase files), you probably want to use NameHero’s Turbo or Business Cloud plan.
+Bluehost only has 200,000 inodes on shared hosting plans.
+NameHero has 250,000 inodes on the Starter/Plus Cloud plan, then 500,000 inodes on Turbo Cloud and Business Cloud.
+So if you’re planning on using your hosting account for email hosting too (or store other large files), you probably want to use NameHero’s Turbo or Business Cloud plan which have more inodes.

 NameHero has 4 data center locations (3 in the US, 1 in the Netherlands).
 Bluehost has 2 US data centers and 4 throughout the world.
-Choosing a data center close to your visitors impacts your TTFB, so this is a con to both hosts if there’s no close data centers.
-If you need a closer data center, I use Cloudways who has 44 server locations throughout the world and has a fast TTFB.
+Choosing a data center close to your visitors impacts your TTFB, but this becomes less important when using HTML caching (through QUIC.cloud) or Cloudflare’s APO.
+You can test the difference in SpeedVitals’ TTFB test which measures TTFB in 35 global locations.
+If you need a closer data center, look into Cloudways, ChemiCloud, or Scala.

 |NameHero Data Centers||Bluehost Data Centers|

 |–||Hong Kong (CN)|

 |View NameHero’s data centers||Not listed on website|

 There are usually quite a few reports of Bluehost downtimes on downdetector.com.

 NameHero has much better uptimes if you check their uptimes status page.
 It’s a good thing when a host has an uptime status page and is transparent about it.
 NameHero usually has very few (if any) weekly incidents.
 Bluehost doesn’t have an uptime status page which is a red flag.